swatisingh0107/OJDatasetAnalysis/README.md

 |:--|:--|:--|:--|:--|:--|:--|
 |0.4456994|   0.1387189|   1.0157003|   1.0687629|   0.8774379|   0.7225689|   0.4642658|

+Also based on the results above we can see **PriceDiff**, **StoreID1**, **LoyalCH** has significant effect on the sales of MM.
+StoreID 1 ,Loyalty to CH and Price Difference between MM and CH , all have negative influence on the sales of MM.
+Since CH sells cheaper than MM, any unit increase in the Price Difference will have a negative effect on the probability of the purchase of MM.

 We will now calculate the prediction accuracy of our model.

 ```{r}
 Predict <- predict(model3,newdata=test_data)